neu-pdi/cs2100-public-resources/docs/lecture-notes/l1-intro-python1.md

 Notice that one of the tests makes sure that the function raises a ValueError if it's given an invalid argument.

-## Using VSCode's debugger to trace code
+## Using the VSCode debugger to trace code

 Poll: My code keeps printing the wrong thing.
 What should I do?